Battle of Point Judith: Background

 was one of just six U-boats operating off the North American coast.
 On May 6, she was patrolling the coast off Rhode Island.

 The SS Black Point (originally named SS Fairmont) was built in 1918 by the New York Shipbuilding Corporation in Camden, New Jersey.
 The 5,353 ton collier ship was 112.35 meters long, with a beam of 16.82 meters and a draft of 9.3 meters.
 She was powered by 3 boilers that powered one 3-cylinder triple expansion engine that powered a single shaft to a single screw with 462 nhp.
-During World War I, she served in the US Navy as the USS Fairmont.
+During World War I she served in the US Navy as the USS Fairmont.
 She was armed with one 6" deck gun and one 6-pounder deck gun.
-After the WWI, she was renamed the SS Nebraskan by the C.H.
+After WWI, she was renamed the SS Nebraskan by the C.H.
 Sprague & Son Corp.
 By WWII, she was known as the SS Black Point.
 On May 6 she was en route to Boston, Massachusetts with United States Navy Armed Guard onboard to protect the ship.

 Battle

-The President of the German Reich Karl Dönitz directed all U-boats to cease attacks on 4 May, ahead of Germany's surrender.
+President of the German Reich Karl Dönitz directed all U-boats to cease attacks on May 4, ahead of Germany's surrender.
 While most commanding officers obeyed this order, some either did not receive it or chose to ignore it.

-On 5 May, U-853 was lying in wait off Point Judith when she sighted the SS Black Point.
-Two torpedoes from the U-boat struck the Black Point, one blew off the stern of the ship.
+On May 5, U-853 was lying in wait off Point Judith when she sighted the SS Black Point.
+Two torpedoes from the U-boat struck the Black Point; one blew off the stern of the ship.
 Within 15 minutes, the ship capsized and sank in 95 ft of water.
 The SS Black Point would be the last American-flagged merchant ship to be sunk in WWII.
 Of those aboard, 11 crewmen and one Navy guard died; 34 others were rescued by nearby vessels.